Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Returns:

-float: Left side of Jander equation - k*t
+float: Left-hand side of the Jander equation minus k*t

 """